WebAssembly/spec/spectec/test-prose/TEST.md

   - For all x in x*,
     - |C.FUNCS| is greater than x.
   - C.TABLES[0] is lim.
-  - the expression expr is valid with the valtype? ?(I32).
+  - the expression expr is valid with the number type sequence ?(I32).
   - the expression expr is constant.
   - For all ft in ft* and x in x*,
     - C.FUNCS[x] is ft.